clibuilder/clibuilder/README.md

 - Define and pass additional context from `Cli` to `Command`.
 - Build-in overridable ui.
 - Plugin architecture using `PluginCli`.
-- Exit with specific error code by throwing `ProcessError`.
+- Exit with specific error code by throwing `CliError`.

 ## Usage